What is Meditation

 Tony Woody's description reveals an extraordinary shift in perception that transcends the boundaries of ordinary experience.
 His account moves from a moment of life-threatening danger into a deeply altered state of consciousness that challenges the conventional understanding of time, space, and identity.
 What begins as a hyper-focused observation of a tumbling Pepsi can transforms into a profound experience of unity, where the distinction between observer and observed dissolves entirely.

 The moment when he describes becoming the debris is a critical turning point.
 He moves from perceiving the debris to embodying it, experiencing reality from the perspective of countless particles swirling in the air.
 This shift suggests a collapse of the traditional subject-object dichotomy.
-The observer is no longer separate from what is observed; instead, he becomes part of the unfolding moment, experiencing it from multiple simultaneous perspectives.
-This could be interpreted as an experiential understanding of non-duality — a concept found in many spiritual traditions where the self and the universe are understood as one interconnected whole.
+The observer is no longer separate from what is observed; instead, he becomes part of the unfolding moment, experiencing it from multiple simultaneous perspectives like mentioned in the mirror-analogy.
+This could be interpreted as an experiential understanding of non-duality — a concept found in mystical traditions where the self and the universe are understood as one interconnected whole.

 Woody’s description of “360-degree bubble vision” and the ability to perceive from millions of viewpoints simultaneously resonates with the idea of expanded consciousness.
 In this state, spatial and temporal boundaries dissolve.
 He describes a paradoxical sense of confusion alongside a profound recognition of order: everything was "right where it was supposed to be, doing exactly what it was supposed to be doing, exactly when it was supposed to be doing it."
 This realization points to a deeper, intuitive understanding of reality as inherently structured and harmonious, even amidst apparent chaos.

 Drawing from Woody's experience, we can explore the notion of the “inner cathedral” — a metaphor for the sacred space within consciousness where duality and non-duality coexist.
-In this space, the observer and the observed merge, creating a locationless location where awareness expands beyond traditional boundaries.
+In this space, the observer and the observed merge, creating a place beyond place where awareness expands beyond traditional boundaries.
 Woody's experience of becoming the debris embodies this concept.
 He is simultaneously everywhere and nowhere, perceiving reality from countless vantage points while being fully immersed in the unfolding moment.

 From a theoretical perspective, Woody’s account can be seen as an experiential manifestation of superposition, a concept from quantum physics.
 In superposition, a particle exists in multiple states simultaneously until observed.
 Similarly, Woody experiences reality from countless perspectives at once, embodying a multiplicity of viewpoints without being confined to a single, fixed identity.